Your Complete Guide to Mental Health Days

 We asked companies and employees to collectively band together and take a break to prioritize their mental health.
 And on May 15, 2019: We saw 14,000 people around the world and 70+ major companies join us in stepping away from work to do something relaxing or refreshing.
 We were blown away.

-We’re still grappling with a devastating global pandemic, and in the grips of an economic and unemployment crisis too.
-So many of us are navigating grief, loss, anxiety, and more.
-This unprecedented situation touches the fabric of all our lives—and it’s no surprise that it’s leading to a mental health crisis as well.
+The unprecedented situation we find ourselves in touches the fabric of all our lives—and it’s no surprise that it’s leading to a mental health crisis as well.

 Since the pandemic began, our survey shows that 52% of people report that their mental health has worsened, and 70% of people cite the top reason as “uncertainty about the future.”

-That’s why National Mental Health Break 2021 is focused on how all of us can carve out time on Friday, May 21, 2021, to prioritize and care for our mental health.
+That’s why National Mental Health Break 2021 is focused on how all of us can carve out time to prioritize and care for our mental health.